 If you are receiving estimated benefits, your statement will indicate an estimated benefits Payment Source (EST BEN1, EST BEN2, etc.).
 After you receive your Benefit Determination, your Payment Source will change from an estimated benefits source to a guaranteed benefits payment source (GUAR BEN1, GUAR BEN2, etc.).
 This change may not happen until after the appeals period has expired or – if you appeal – until your appeal has been decided.
 Please note that the number at the end of the Payment Source may change based on our internal system requirements when there is a change to your benefit, or even when there is no change to the benefits you receive.

-A: PBGC will send you a benefit determination statement along with your benefit determination that shows the information used to calculate your benefit.
+PBGC will send you a benefit determination statement along with your benefit determination that shows the information used to calculate your benefit.
 If you want to know more, you can request a benefit determination worksheet that shows the calculation in greater detail.
 Call PBGC's Customer Contact Center at 1-800-400-7242.
+You should receive your worksheet within approximately three weeks.

 If you want to review the more detailed benefit determination worksheet before deciding whether to appeal, then you should request an extension of time to file an appeal within 45 calendar days of the benefit determination date.